 If you use sound amplification, you may run into problems with local noise ordinances—especially if your Rally is being held at a courthouse, where it is important not to interrupt court proceedings.

-If you obtained a permit, you will already have requested permission to use a sound system.
-Still, the police may ask you to turn it down, and you should comply with such reasonable requests (see “Working with police at your pro-life event,” on the Pro-Life Action League website).
+The police may ask you to turn it down, and you should comply with such reasonable requests (see “Working with police at your pro-life event,” on the Pro-Life Action League website).